9.5. Member Functions and Program Organization

 2. Alternatively, programmers can move member function definitions below the class specification and add the inline keyword.

-2. Functions prototyped in the class but defined outside the header file must be bound to the class with the class name and the scope resolution operator (highlighted in yellow).
+2. Programmers can prototype functions in the class specification but define them outside.
+The C++ syntax requires programmers to bind the definition to the class with the class name and the scope resolution operator (highlighted in yellow).